AmarSaini/Optimizer-Benchmarks/README.md

 - OneCycle LR > Constant LR
 - *Making a new optimizer* **vs.** *Preserving `state` and re-using the same optimizer* both achieve very similar performance. i.e. Discarding an optimizer's `state` didn't really hurt the model's performance, with or without an LR Scheduler.

 **Note: Conclusions are based on the Adam optimizer and OneCycle LR Scheduler.
-I haven't experimented with other optimizer's to see if dropping their `state` is more impactful**
+I haven't experimented with other optimizers to see if dropping their `state` is more impactful**

 Thanks for reading :)